 For free video editing, check out this program for Linux computers.
 It can also run under Solaris and IRIX, and it is considered an open-source application.

-Can I Install Adobe Premiere on my Linux System?
+Can I Install Premiere Pro On My Linux System?

 Getting an alternative video editing program is fine if you do not have access to Adobe Premiere.
 But it’s not as good as the real thing, and in our humble opinion, Adobe Premiere is “simply the best.”
 There’s a reason filmmakers like Spielberg and others have trusted this platform for years to produce their work.
 Sure, there are examples we’ve shown you in this blog of alternatives that you can try out.